omnilingo/omnilingo/README.md

 * `Enter`: Submit and check if you got it right
 * `Space`: Next sentence

+# Data

+The data comes from the Common Voice [dataset releases](http://commonvoice.mozilla.org/datasets).

 # Deployment

 To bootstrap the project, `git clone` the repository, then run the following